What is Commercial Taxi Insurance?

 - The age of your vehicle is a factor.
 Some taxi insurance companies will not insure older cars.

-- You cannot have been convicted of possession of weapons/drugs, vehicular manslaughter, or if you’ve been arrested for driving under the influence.
+- You cannot have been convicted of possession of weapons/drugs, vehicular manslaughter, or have been arrested for driving under the influence.

 What Does Taxi Insurance Cost?

-The cost of insurance for taxi drives costs anywhere between $5,000 to $10,000 annually.
+Insurance for taxi drivers costs anywhere between $5,000 to $10,000 annually.
 Why is taxi insurance so expensive compared to most commercial auto policies?
 There are a few reasons:

-- They spend more time on the road and are therefore at higher risk of an auto accident than other drivers.
+- Taxi cabs spend more time on the road and are therefore at higher risk of an auto accident than other drivers.

-- Taxi cabs don’t get to choose where they drive.
+- Taxi companies don’t get to choose where they drive.
 They may end up in more congested traffic during rush hour—also increasing the chance of an accident.

-- Consistently having passengers increases the risk of personal injury claims if there was an accident.
+- Consistently having passengers increases the risk of personal injury claims.

 - What your claims history looks like